Unix → How to Install Apache, MySQL, PHP, and phpMyAdmin on FreeBSD

 If the Ports Collection is already installed, make sure to update it:

 Okay, let’s get started.
-All commands are issued as the root user or by simulating the root user by using the command su.
+All commands are issued as the user root.
 While building the various ports you should accept all default configuration options unless otherwise instructed.

 Install Apache